datacarpentry/image-processing/_episodes/08-connected-components.md

 > > ~~~
 > > {: .python}
 > >
 > > But there is also a way to obtain the number of found objects from the labeled image itself.
 Recall that all pixels that belong to a single object are assigned the same integer value.
 The connected component algorithm produces consecutive numbers.
-The first object gets the value `1`, the second object the value `2` and so on.
-This means that, by finding the object with the maximum value, we also know how many objects there are in the image.
+The background gets the value `0`, the first object gets the value `1`, the second object the value `2`, and so on.
+This means that by finding the object with the maximum value, we also know how many objects there are in the image.
 We can thus use the `np.max` function from Numpy to find the maximum value that equals the number of found objects:
 > > ~~~
 > > num_objects = np.max(labeled_image)
 > > print("Found", num_objects, "objects in the image.")